craftson/spec/README.md

 ### Required Fields

-- `"name"` - String.
+- `"id"` - String.
 The name of the package.
 Must be an alphanumeric string including dashes and underscores, without spaces.
 In other words, must match the regex `/[a-zA-Z0-9-_]+/`.

-- `"owner"` - String.
-The name of the owner of the package.
-This can be the sole developer of the package, the name of the organization that maintains the package.
-This field must be semi-unique.
-It is recommended to use a group id or domain name owned by the maintainer(s) of the package, like `"org.example"`.
+- `"group"` - String.
+The semi-unique identifier that identifies the group behind the package.
+It is recommended to use a domain name owned by the maintainer(s) of the package, like `"org.example"`.

 - `"version"` - String.
 A human-readable version descriptor of the package.
 It is _highly_